spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 **Setting Up Chef Workstation**
 ---
-`sudo ufw allow proto tcp from any to any port 80,443`
+`sudo ufw allow proto tcp from any to any port 80` `sudo ufw allow proto tcp from any to any port 443`
 >Opens ports 80 and 443 because those are the ports Chef is using

 ```